ZillaZ/cemu-virtual-controller/README.md

-# CEMU Virtual Controller for Linux
+# Keyboard to Joystick

-This program creates a virtual controller that the CEMU emulator can understand.
+This program translates keyboard events to joystick events!
+It was made with the main purpose of emulating joystick movement with the mouse.

 ## Usage: